 Governments, policymakers, and enforcers around the world have been befuddled by the fact that, in a mere decade, entire digital industries emerged and consolidated into near-monopolies right under their noses.
 With the best of intentions, they now have undertaken a massive effort to figure out what got broken and how to fix it.
-In the process, they have reached for a familiar tool: an antitrust framework that seeks to protect competition by using economic theories and models to understand markets and to make predictions about them.
+In the process, they have reached for a familiar tool: an antitrust framework that seeks to protect competition by using economic theories and models to understand markets and make predictions about them.

 But the antitrust reforms under consideration will only go as far as their lofty assumptions.
 And in a search for complex solutions to complex problems, it should come as no surprise that all that is found is confusion.
 There is no blame to be cast or shame to be felt in that outcome.
 Humans have simply run up against nature’s speed limit for the use of the mind to understand and predict complex systems.
 What would be shameful is to allow complacency, pride, or vested interests to perpetuate a broken competition policy.

 The hard truth may be that antitrust was never equipped to be more than an ax that tackles economic concentration at its structural roots.
 And so a better alternative may exist in a nonpredictive, formulaic approach to antitrust enforcement that is less tied to analyzing competitive effects and more focused on identifying the market conditions that cause an excessive concentration of economic power.
-Not only does this approach do away with speculation by economics—and the incredible, enforcement-squashing burden that it puts on enforcers and courts—but it also has the potential to steer competition laws towards the protection of everyone and not just consumers.
+Not only does this approach do away with speculation by economics—and the enforcement-squashing burden that it puts on enforcers and courts—but it also has the potential to steer competition laws towards the protection of everyone and not just consumers.

-Much work would remain to be done to dust off the economic structuralism of antitrust’s past and adapt it to a modern empirical understanding of the factors and conditions that cause poor competitive outcomes in markets.
+Much work remains to be done to dust off the economic structuralism of antitrust’s past and adapt it to a modern empirical understanding of the factors and conditions that cause poor competitive outcomes in markets.
 Some soul searching about the proper goals for antitrust laws would also be a part of the process.
 But none of the challenges seem insurmountable if there is sufficient will to get antitrust right.